Last updated on May 15th, 2023

 The food market was designed to unite the best restaurants of the city in one place so that anyone could get a real taste of Kiev.
 And it did well.

 About two dozen restaurants, bakeries, bars, and cafes, each of which adapted its menu to the market format, offer different foods and drinks.
-Try locally made burgers, Ukrainian pierogi, cheese and meat platters, ribs, wine, salads and much more.
+Try locally made burgers, Ukrainian pierogi, cheese and meat platters, ribs, wine, salads, and much more.
 On weekends it is hard to get a table and prices are a bit higher than average.
-But it is definitely a cool place to spend a chilly winter day in Kiev in a company with friends.
+But it is definitely a cool place to spend a chilly winter day in Kiev in the company of friends.

 A visit to the food market can be well combined with a visit to Mysteckyi Arsenal Exhibition Center and Kiev Pechersk Lavra.